lisalbi/DH-150/assignment4/README.md

 ### What would the users do to complete that activity? (e.g., goal, operation, method, action)
 To buy an item, the user would search and browse the marketplace, likely comparing different items until they settle on the one they like the best, with a price that they're satisfied with and a trustworthy seller.
 To sell an item, users would take pictures of the item, then list it on the marketplace, providing a description with details about the item.

-# Step03: Pick research methods
+# Step 03: Pick research methods
 I decided to use two methods: interview and participatory observation.
 For the participatory observation, I observed two activities:
 * Searching an selecting an item: I asked the participant to search for an item they often buy, and speak through their process of how they would select one to buy.